AmmarYousaf6/bizcuit-todo-application/README.md

 - Get Completed Todo list per user
     -- Show todo list that has been marked as completed.
 - Database import won't be necessary, the server will automatically synchronize the tables.
+- I have used ESLinters to keep the code clean.

 ## Could not finish
 - I could not finish the deadline functionality of the Todo in time.